hk-dev13/doc-envoyou/docs/faq.md

 ## Integration

-### Can I use EnvoyOU with my existing user database?
+### Can I use Envoyou with my existing user database?

 Yes!
-You can migrate existing users or keep your current system and use EnvoyOU alongside it.
+You can migrate existing users or keep your current system and use Envoyou alongside it.
 We provide migration tools and detailed guides.

 ### How do I migrate existing users?

 1. **Export user data** from your current system
 2. **Use our bulk import API** to create users
-3. **Update your application** to use EnvoyOU authentication
+3. **Update your application** to use Envoyou authentication
 4. **Test thoroughly** before going live
 5. **Gradually migrate** users to avoid disruption